Site last updated: Sunday, December 22, 2024

 “Far before the shooter took his shots, there was an awareness that someone suspicious was there,” Kelly said.
 “The feds, they didn’t have drones, they weren’t able to communicate with local officers; they didn’t communicate the way they should have.”

-At Trump’s July 13 campaign rally, a gunman fired shots into the crowd, killing a Buffalo Township man named Corey Comperatore, severely injuring two others and grazing Trump’s ear.
+At Trump’s July 13 campaign rally, a gunman fired shots into the crowd, killing Buffalo Township man Corey Comperatore, severely injuring two others and grazing Trump’s ear.
 The gunman, Thomas Matthew Crooks, was then killed by a sniper.

 “The Secret Service is responsible for everything at that event, and a big part of that is the ability to communicate,” Kelly said Friday.

-The 13-member Congressional task force, made up of seven Republicans and six Democrats, has conducted visits to the farm show in the months following the July 13 shooting.
+The 13-member Congressional task force, made up of seven Republicans and six Democrats, has conducted visits to the farm show property in the months following the July 13 shooting.
 Its members have also interviewed people involved in the planning and security of that day’s event.
 The House panel is expected to propose a series of legislative reforms and issue a final report before Dec.
 13.

 The Senate also unanimously passed a bill guaranteeing that Trump and Vice President Kamala Harris receive the same level of Secret Service protection as a sitting president.
 Kelly said Friday the funding should give the service everything it needs to provide security to Trump at his rally.